Coupler microwave-activated controlled phase gate on fluxonium qubits: Experimental results

 In Fig.~\ref{fig:xeb}, blue dots show an exponential decay of the depolarization fidelity of the reference random single-qubit Clifford-gate sequence executed simultaneously on two computational qubits.
 The orange dots present similar data with the inserted target CZ gate.
 With a least squares fit we obtain $p_1 = (99.00 \pm 0.05)$\% and $p_2 = (95.6 \pm 0.4)$\%.
 The average fidelities of the single-qubit Clifford gates and the CMACP-generated CZ gate are $F = (99.28 \pm 0.03)$\% and $F = (97.6 \pm 0.4)$\%, correspondingly.

 Furthermore, we estimate the contributions of the various error sources to the total error $\varepsilon = 1 - p$ of the CZ gate.
 The first one is the non-exact conditional phase $\pi$.
-We find that the fidelity of the XEB data is maximized for the phase of the target gate $\theta = 0.963\pi$ and calculate the infidelity $\varepsilon_\theta = 0.003$.
+We find that the fidelity of the XEB data is maximized for the phase of the target gate $\theta = 0.963\pi$ and calculate the depolarization infidelity $\varepsilon_\theta = 0.003$.
 The next error source is decoherence of the computational qubits.
 This contribution can be estimated by the extrapolation of the average single-qubit error $\varepsilon_1 = 1-p_1=0.01$ from the duration of a single-qubit operation 26.6~ns to the CZ gate duration 44~ns, yielding $\varepsilon_\mathrm{D} = 0.016$.
 The rest infidelity $\varepsilon_\mathrm{O} = 0.015$ we attribute to other error sources, that include the decoherence processes and residual population on the coupling fluxonium.
 The estimated error budget is shown with a bar plot in Fig.~\ref{fig:xeb}.
+The coherence rates and numerical estimations are provided in Appendix~\ref{appendix:coupler population}.
 Note that the errors for the interleaved sequences are significantly larger than for the reference sequences.
 This is related to the larger spread of fidelities for different random sequences, which indicates a significant fraction of coherent errors in the implemented two-qubit gates.